perrochon/gb/ROADMAP.md

 # Roadmap

 # Short Term
-* WHY DOES THIS WORK, WHERE DO LIB and VIEWMODEL CLASSES GET UPDATED?
-Are we using the same objects?
 * GBClasses in GBController instead of UIDs (related to above...)
 * Better looking spinner
 * Review Locking